A constellation of CubeSats with synthetic tracking cameras to search for 90% of potentially hazardous near-Earth objects: Emerging capabilities of interplanetary CubeSats

-To send the CubeSat into a solar orbit at heliocentric ranges of less than 1 AU, a dedicated propulsion system is required.
-Compared to the ground-based observations or a LEO version, the solar orbit would provide the mission with a better observing geometry and a faster orbit to conduct NEO search.
-The CubeSat would share a ride to GEO and then it would use an electric propulsion motor to enter solar orbit.
-A suitable propulsion option would be provided by a cluster of the Busek Electrospray thrusters.\footnote{For details on the Busek Electrospray Thruster system, please visit http://busek.com/technologies$\_\_$espray.htm} The module is based on an electrospray thruster providing a specific impulse ($I_{\rm sp}$) of 1,300 sec, to deliver a thrust of 1~mN per thruster; it occupies less than 0.5 U of a CubeSat-class volume.
-This thruster cluster has a mass of 1.1 kg and requires less than 9 W of power.
+To send the SmallSat into a solar orbit at heliocentric ranges of less than 1 AU, a dedicated propulsion system is required.
+Compared to the ground-based observations or a LEO version, the solar orbit would provide the mission with a better observing geometry and a faster orbit to conduct NEO/EG search.
+The CubeSat would share a ride to GEO and then it would use an extra propulsion motor to enter solar orbit.
+Although there are no currently existing CubeSat-class propulsion modules with the required capabilities, several promising propulsion options are available, including the Busek Electrospray Thrusters (BET)\footnote{For details on the Busek Electrospray Thruster system, please visit http://busek.com/technologies$\_\_$espray.htm} and chemical thrusters built by Aerojet Rocketdyne\footnote{For details on the Aerojet Rocketdyne thruster, http://www.rocket.com/cubesat}.
 There are other propulsion options based on the systems that are currently being developed.
-These new systems satisfy the size, power, thermal, and launch constraints of a small spacecraft and should be considered in an end-to-end system optimization \citep{Mueller-etal:2010,Marrese-Reading-etal:2010,Spangelo_JSR2014}.
+In the near future these new systems will be able to satisfy the size, power, thermal, and launch constraints of a small spacecraft and should be considered in an end-to-end system optimization \citep{Mueller-etal:2010,Marrese-Reading-etal:2010,Spangelo_JSR2014}.